Restricted Storage of Chemical and Petroleum Products—Article 7 (Suffolk County, NY)

 Facilities that are located within a sensitive Groundwater Management Zone and plan to, or already are, storing restricted toxic or hazardous materials, as defined under Article 7, shall be required to obtain a permit, unless otherwise exempt with the Suffolk County Department of Health Services (SCDHS) requirements.
 A facility that operates without a required permit may receive an order from SCDHS for corrective actions, be shut down, or have its material embargoed.

-What Types of Facilities Are Applicable?
+What Types of Facilities Does Article 7 Apply To?

 Article 7 is applicable to various types of facilities, such as fueling stations, laundromats, dry cleaners, mechanic shops, and other industrial/commercial facilities.
 Examples of some of the materials included in the Article 7 restricted toxic or hazardous materials list include, but are not limited to, roadway deicing salt, products containing petroleum distillates, and lead.
 Therefore, if your facility stores materials such as cleaning products, motor oil, roadway de-icing salt, diesel, and other similar products, you may be required to obtain a permit and Article 7 may apply to your facility.